Leeds, Bradford and Halifax Junction Railway: Absorbed by the Great Northern Railway

 The separate existence of the LB&HJR as well as of the Bradford, Wakefield and Leeds Railway was drawing to a close, and both companies were acquired by the GNR, agreed on 8 April 1863.
 LB&HJR proprietors were to be paid a dividend of 6%, or the same dividend as paid by the GNR, whichever was greater.
-The necessary absorption bill failed in Parliament in 1864, but succeeded on 5 July 1865.
+The necessary absorption bill failed in Parliament in 1864, but succeeded on 5 July 1865 as the Great Northern, and Leeds, Bradford and Halifax Junction Railways Amalgamation Act 1865 (28 & 29 Vict. c. cccxxx).

 The allied West Yorkshire Railway was also absorbed in 1865.
 The LB&HJR and West Yorkshire Railway networks at the time of the GNR taking control were important, and formed the core of considerable subsequent extension by the GNR.